-Like all non-invasive brain stimulation techniques, transcranial focused ultrasound (tFUS) has a low risk of adverse reactions (see Maizey et al., 2013, for an example in transcranial magnetic stimulation) (TMS).
-Legon et al. (2020) published the results of a report of symptoms questionnaire from 64/120 participants who took part in seven tFUS experiments.
-7/64 reported mild to moderate symptoms that were ‘possibly’ or ‘probably’ related to the application of tFUS, including, muscle twitches, problems with attention, anxiety and neck pain which were reported 20 minutes after, but not after 1 week to a month after the application of tFUS.
-A graph showing the number of participants who reported adverse reactions following tFUS, along with the likelihood of it being related to sonication can be found below.
+Like all non-invasive brain stimulation techniques, Transcranial Ultrasound Stimulation (TUS) (also referred to as Transcranial-focused ultrasound Stimulation (tFUS), Low-Intensity Focused Ultrasound Stimulation (LIFUS), Focused Ultrasound Stimulation (FUS) and Focused Ultrasound Neuromodulation (FUN)), has a low risk of adverse reactions (see Maizey et al., 2013, for an example in transcranial magnetic stimulation) (TMS).
+Legon et al. (2020) published the results of a report of symptoms questionnaire from 64/120 participants who took part in seven TUS experiments.
+7/64 reported mild to moderate symptoms that were ‘possibly’ or ‘probably’ related to the application of TUS, including, muscle twitches, problems with attention, anxiety and neck pain which were reported 20 minutes after, but not after 1 week to a month after the application of Transcranial Focused Ultrasound.
+A graph showing the number of participants who reported adverse reactions following TUS, along with the likelihood of it being related to sonication can be found in figure 1 below.

 TUS Safety Considerations

-In tFUS studies for neuromodulation, an effective intensity limit of 3 mW/cm2 tends to be used as an upper limit for Ispta (Lee et al., 2016) whereas 30 mW/cm2 is a rough Isppa limit (Pasquinelli et al., 2019; Tyler, 2019).
-Pasquinelli et al. (2019) point out that the FDA standard for diagnostic US also requires protocol-specific estimations of tFUS parameters prior to human stimulation.
+In Transcranial Focused Ultrasound studies for neuromodulation, an effective intensity limit of 3 mW/cm2 tends to be used as an upper limit for Ispta (Lee et al., 2016) whereas 30 mW/cm2 is a rough Isppa limit (Pasquinelli et al., 2019; Tyler, 2019).
+Pasquinelli et al. (2019) point out that the FDA standard for diagnostic US also requires protocol-specific estimations of TUS parameters prior to human stimulation.
 It is critical that the passage of the ultrasonic beam through the human cranium is modelled prior to stimulation, so these safety parameters can be estimated ahead of human stimulation.
-The MATLAB k-Wave toolbox is essential here, which has already successfully been used to model the propagation of the ultrasonic wave through the skull for tFUS applications (see Mueller et al., 2017, for details on estimating skull properties for tFUS).
+The MATLAB k-Wave toolbox is essential here, which has already successfully been used to model the propagation of the ultrasonic wave through the skull for TUS applications (see Mueller et al., 2017, for details on estimating skull properties for TUS).

 The skull can absorb a lot of energy from the ultrasonic wave, which can result in heating.
 The skull can also attenuate the ultrasonic waveform and the extent of this attenuation is determined by the bone density of the skull in the path of ultrasonic wave (Tyler et al., 2018).
-The impact of bone density on neuromodulation re-affirms the necessity of modelling the passage of an ultrasonic wave through a human skull to develop safe but participant-specific dosing methods for tFUS.
+The impact of bone density on neuromodulation re-affirms the necessity of modelling the passage of an ultrasonic wave through a human skull to develop safe but participant-specific dosing methods for TUS.
 It is possible to monitor skull temperature online using magnetic resonance thermometry (Ozenne et al., 2020; Dallapiazza et al., 2018).
-Such an approach has revealed that changes in temperature are limited to the skull and only ranged between 1 and 2 degrees celcius (Ozenne et al., 2020).
-Thus the combination of tFUS and MRI could guarantee that a tFUS protocol is not causing dangerous rises in skull temperature in real time.
+Such an approach has revealed that changes in temperature are limited to the skull and only ranged between 1 and 2 degrees Celcius (Ozenne et al., 2020).
+Thus the combination of Transcranial Focused Ultrasound and MRI could guarantee that a TUS protocol is not causing dangerous rises in skull temperature in real-time.

 - A retrospective qualitative report of symptoms and safety from transcranial focused ultrasound for neuromodulation in humans..
 Legon W, Adams S, Bansal P, Patel PD, Hobbs L, Ai L, Mueller JK, Meekins G, & Gillick BT.
 Scientific Reports.
 March 2020